LOGIC AND EMOTIONS

 Brilliant men and women build sensational advertising campaigns with the sole purpose of selling products.
 Few sales pitches are based on logic as the vast majority of purchasing decisions are based on emotion.

 Years ago Converse was the basketball shoe of choice.
 Marketers made a critically poor decision.
-They did not make Dr. J, the current world’s best basketball player, their Mega Shoe and they stuck to their underpowered 40 million dollar ad budget.
+They did not make Dr. J, the current world’s best basketball player, their main focus and they stuck to their underpowered 40 million dollar ad budget.

 Nike attacked youth at the emotional level with a 240 million dollar ad budget.
 They got every kid in the basketball world to admire and love Michael Jordan.
-Nike did such an incredible sell job, inner city kids have killed to wear a pair of Air Jordans.
+Nike did such an incredible sell job, inner-city kids have killed just to wear a pair of Air Jordans.

 The issue with decision making is not a matter of it simply being a wise or foolish decision.
-In some situations, logic is the best way to decide the course of action; other situations a decision based on emotions is the best.
+In some situations, logic is the best way to decide the course of action; in other situations, a decision based on emotions is the best.